Andrew Basden's Web Sites

 Welcome to my web pages.
-This page tells you a bit about me, and links to quite a network of pages about various topics.
+This page tells you a bit about me, and links to quite a network of websites about various topics.

-For my paid work, I am a Professor of Human Factors and Philosophy in Information Systems at the
+For my paid work, I was a Professor of Human Factors and Philosophy in Information Systems at the

 Salford Business School, at the University of Salford.